sercrod

 Directives

-Directives are attributes that drive Sercrod behavior.
-They are always written with a leading asterisk or special prefix, for example *let, *for, or @click.
+Directives are attributes that declare where behavior is connected.
+They are written with a leading asterisk or special prefix, for example *let, *for, *input, @click, or :class.

 Configuration and runtime